 - Season: Best from April until September

-- Bring: Water, snacks, sturdy shoes, layers, waterproof jacket
+- Bring: Water, snacks, sturdy shoes, layers, a waterproof jacket

 Valley of the Five Lakes information: